natgo/wt-wiki-scraper/wikitext-transpiled/ground/M42%20(Italy).md

 * HVAP-T PzGr 40 belt is a tier IV modification
 * Performance is inadequate when stock
 * Gap in the gunner's position of the turret armour
-* Turret can be penetrated by .50 cals heavy machine guns
+* Turret can be penetrated by .50 cal machine guns
 * 2 of 3 crew members crammed inside the turret
 * Hull rocks back and forth when firing causing some rounds to miss
 * Low ammunition count compared to its high rate of fire
+* The ammo being stored as a single belt means that you have to completely empty it to reload

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->